 Help Us Preserve The Old Brick Church

 For many years, the Bethel ARP Church in Winnsboro, SC oversaw the maintenance of the Old Brick Church.
 In 2007, Catawba Presbytery appointed the Commission on the Old Brick Church to continue the stewardship of this important property.
 The membership of the Commission is provided by various churches in the Presbytery on a rotating basis.

 Financial support for the work of the Commission comes largely from donations from interested individuals as well as members of the Associate Reformed Presbyterian denomination, with some yearly support from Catawba Presbytery.
 The costs include insurance, yard maintenance, building maintenance and improvements, cemetery restoration, and programming.
 To view a report of the condition and needs for preserving the church cemetery, please see the following: Download Chicora Foundation Report (PDF)

-You can help support this work by making an online contribution through the links below, or via check directed to the Treasurer of Catawba Presbytery.
+You can help support this work by making a contribution via check directed to the Treasurer of Catawba Presbytery.
 Gifts can be designated for ongoing expenses support or for the Old Brick Church Endowment Fund.
 We appreciate your support.

 Please send checks marked for the Old Brick Church to:

 T. C. S. Lever, Jr.